oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## Replay Attack Detection {#implementation-consideration-replay}

-Authorization Server or Resource Servers implementing measures to detect replay attacks as described in [](#security-consideration-replay) require efficient data structures to manage large amounts of challenges for use cases with high volumes of transactions.
+Authorization Server or Resource Servers implementing measures to detect replay attacks as described in [](#security-consideration-replay) require efficient data structures to manage large amounts of `challenge` or `jti` values for use cases with high volumes of transactions.
 To limit the size of the data structure, the Authorization Server or Resource Server should use a sliding window, allowing Client Attestation PoPs within a certain time window, in which the seen `challenge` or `jti` values are stored, but discarded afterwards.
-To ensure security, Client Attestation PoPs outside this time window MUST be rejected by the Authorization Server or Resource Server.
 The allowed window is determined by the `iat` of the Client Attestation PoP and the sliding window time duration chosen by the Authorization Server or Resource Server.
-These data structures need to:
+To ensure security, the Authorization Server or Resource Server MUST first evaluate the `iat` of the Client Attestation PoP and reject any Client Attestation PoP whose `iat` falls outside this time window.
+Using such a data structure, the Authorization Server or Resource Server performs the following operations:

-- search the data structure to validate whether a challenge from a Client Attestation PoP has been previously seen
+- search for the `challenge` or `jti` value of the Client Attestation PoP to validate whether it has been previously seen, and reject the Client Attestation PoP if it has
-- insert the new challenges from the Client Attestation PoP if the search returned no result
+- insert the `challenge` or `jti` value of the Client Attestation PoP once it has passed all other checks
-- delete the challenges after the Client Attestation PoP has passed the sliding time window
+- delete `challenge` or `jti` values after they have passed the sliding time window

 A trie (also called prefix tree), or a patricia trie (also called radix tree) are RECOMMENDED data structures to implement such a mechanism.
+Note that this seen-values mechanism is only needed when replay detection relies on a `jti` value or on a `challenge` obtained from the challenge endpoint.
+When the Authorization Server or Resource Server issues a challenge bound to a specific Client Instance session (see [](#security-consideration-replay)), it can instead validate the Client Attestation PoP against the single challenge value expected for that session, without maintaining a seen-values data structure.

 ## Trust Management and Key Resolution